 The Company may enter into various transactions involving derivatives and other off-balance sheet financial instruments.
 These financial instruments may include forward foreign exchange contracts that are used to meet the needs of customers.
 Generally, forward foreign exchange contracts represent future commitments to purchase or sell foreign currency at specific terms at specified future dates.

 (15) Subsequent Events

-The Company has evaluated subsequent events from December 31, 2022 through February 27, 2023, the date the Company's statement of financial condition is available to be issued.
+The Company has evaluated subsequent events from December 31, 2023 through February 28, 2024, the date the Company's statment of finacial condition is available to be issued.